lady-h-world/My_Garden/reading_pages/Resplendent_Tree/rel1.md

 ## Association

-When building machine learning models, exploring the relationships between variables is crucial.
-It enhances our understanding of the data, helps meet model assumptions (e.g. linear regression assumes variables are independent), and aids in removing unnecessary variables in order to improve model efficiency.
+Exploring relationships between variables is crucial when building machine learning models.
+It deepens our understanding of the data, helps validate model assumptions (e.g., the independence assumption in linear regression), and supports the removal of unnecessary variables to improve model efficiency.

-Association is a popular method for exploring data relationships.
-It appears between numerical variables, categorical variables, and mixed types of variables, revealing how these variables move together.
+Association is a common technique for examining data relationships.
+It applies to numerical, categorical, and mixed variable types, revealing how these variables interact or vary together.

 ### About the Data
 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/garden_bank.png" width="253" height="240" />

-We have a garden bank known for its excellent management of customers' money.
-Many customers from the outside world chose to save their money here, drawn by the bank's reputation for security and its attractive investment opportunities.
+Our garden bank is renowned for its exceptional management of customers' funds.
+Many customers from the outside world chose to save their money here, attracted by the bank's reputation for security and appealing investment opportunities.

-Every month, the bank creates interesting investment opportunities and sends advertisements to potential customers who are likely to be interested.
-Such ads-sending event is called as a <b>campaign</b>.
+Each month, the bank develops engaging investment offers and sends advertisements to potential customers likely to be interested.
+This process of sending advertisements is referred to as a <b>campaign</b>.

-The data used here came from one of these campaigns, aimed at selling a term deposit product.
-This product requires customers to keep their money in the bank for several years, during which they earn interest.
+The data presented here comes from one such campaign, which aimed to promote a term deposit product.
+This product requires customers to maintain their funds in the bank for several years, during which they earn interest.

+In the campaign data below, the label `deposit` indicates whether a customer has acquired this term deposit product.

 </p>

-The campaign data example looks as below, `deposit` is the label, indicating whether a customer had acquired this term deposit product.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/campaign_data.png" width="972" height="170" />